13wonders/Simply-Macro/README.md

 2. Install Simply Macro by dropping the folder in [your SM folder]/Themes/
 3. Edit Simply-Macro/Other/ITG-Sync-Groups.txt to include song groups that are ITG-synced, while excluding any song groups that are instead synced to a null offset
 4. Switch the game's active theme to Simply Macro
-5. Enable the "DDR Offset" setting in "Simply Macro Options" in-game if that's what you're here for.
+5. Enable the "DDR Offset" setting in "Simply Macro Options" in-game if that's what you're here for
 5. ???
 6. Profit!

 ## Implemented features/changes
 - [x] Different global offsets for "ITG" groups vs. non-"ITG" groups
 - [x] DDR Offset is adjustable in-game (and can also be disabled) in "Simply Macro Options"
-- [x] Decents and WayOffs are disabled by default in ITG modes
+- [x] Enable/disable Decents and WayOffs by default (disabled by default)
 - [x] [MochitheDog's DDR game mode](https://github.com/MochitheDog/Simply-Love-SM5) for Simply Love
 - [x] Enable/disable showing judgments under, rather than above, arrows
 - [x] Enable/disable the GrooveStats QR code pane shown on the evaluation screen